-The Norfolk & Suffolk Cyber Security Cluster is designed to be an inclusive, educational resource for local businesses and organisations, many of whom may have little or no prior experience of Cyber and Information Security, and, initially at least, limited understanding of the subject.
+The Norfolk & Suffolk Cyber Security Cluster is designed to be an inclusive, FREE educational resource for local businesses and organisations, many of whom may have little or no prior experience of Cyber and Information Security, and, initially at least, limited understanding of the subject.

 Looking for sponsorship (both large & small companies)

 Specialist / Passionate Speakers

 Thanks to our business supporters for their help and guidance

 “With 98% of businesses now operating on-line in one way or another -cyber security has never been more important.
 This new cluster will help to ensure that businesses across Norfolk and Suffolk are better prepared and better informed about how to prevent cyber attacks and protect their business reputations”.
 Suffolk County Council will be actively supporting this initiative”.

 Institute of Directors (Eastern Region)

 “Cyber Security is a top concern for our members who represent leading businesses across the East of England.
 We support the Norfolk & Suffolk Cyber Security Cluster initiative and hope that our members can participate in the activities of the cluster in Norfolk and beyond.”

 Norfolk & Suffolk Constabularies